Showing posts with label Graceland. Show all posts

 We exited the Mud Island Monorail Building and walked toward Adams Avenue.
 We walked down Adams Avenue and I took pictures of the Fire House Museum, the Memphis Police Department (old building), the Shelby County Courthouse, statues and Markers, Calvary Protestant Episcopal church and Marker, St Peter Catholic Church and marker, the Eugene Magevney museum and marker, 1862 Post Office marker, (hiding under a tree), Forrest's Early Home Marker, Christopher Columbus, statue, markers and Park.

-My husband waited while I walked down Adams Avenue taking pictures, I then met back up with him and we walked down North Main Street taking pictures of old buildings, the train trolley and I stopped a couple of young men to make sure we were headed in the right direction.
+My husband waited while I walked down Adams Avenue, taking pictures.
+I then met back up with him, and we walked down North Main Street, taking pictures of old buildings and the trolley.
+I stopped a couple of young men to make sure we were headed in the right direction.

 The Trolley